 Yes, some of the characters are androids or robots (there is a difference, you know!)

-Yes, the human characters sometimes struggle in their interactions with these beings but that is the point.
+Yes, the human characters sometimes struggle in their interactions with these synthetic beings but that is the point.

 How will we deal with the inevitability of our lives being enhanced or disrupted by them?
 Will they serve us, or will they eventually learn so much about us that their imperatives to protect us take over?
 Will they do what is best for us, regardless of our wishes?